 When you think of mountainous terrain, impressive beauty and a wildly dramatic environment, what comes to mind?
 Does Patagonia ring a bell?
-Patagonia can be a bit intimidating place to put on your itinerary, with advanced treks that can last for days and extreme weather.
-But what better place to start than El Chalten Hiking: top destination worldwide and an excellent start point for hikes of all levels.
+Patagonia can be a bit of an intimidating place to have on your itinerary, with advanced treks that can last for days and extreme weather.
+But what better place to start than El Chalten Hiking: the top trekking destination worldwide and an excellent starting point for hikers of all levels.

 Located in the province of Santa Cruz, Argentina, the name in the original language means “smoking mountain.”
-Ideal for people who enjoy being active, El Chalten Hiking gives you options for short, 30-minute walks to trekking expeditions lasting several days, all them offering amazing views of the stunning surroundings.
+Ideal for people who enjoy being active, El Chalten Hiking gives you a range of options from short, 30-minute walks, to trekking expeditions lasting several days, all of them offering amazing views of the stunning surroundings.

 This is the longest of all the beginner walks (2 hours one way).
 The trail to Laguna Capri is an easy introduction to trekking in Patagonia, with the first hour being quite steep.
 Thirty minutes in, you will already be arriving to the viewpoint of the Valley of the River, the Ñire forest slowly accompanying you more and more.
 A sign along the path will show you the fork in the road leading to Lake Capri (to the left) or to Fitz Roy (to the right).
 From the Lake, you’ll get to see astonishing views of Fitz Roy and its surrounding peaks.
 Only an extra 15 minutes towards Fitz Roy will earn you a natural viewpoint of the Piedras Blancas (White Rocks) glacier.

 Vulture & Eagle Viewpoints.